Rickenbacker Causeway: History

-Talk of a bridge to Key Biscayne, inspired by the bridges connecting Miami to Miami Beach, started in 1926.
+Talk of a bridge to Key Biscayne, Florida inspired by the bridges connecting Miami to Miami Beach, started in 1926.
 The northern two-thirds of Key Biscayne was owned by William John “W.J.”
 Matheson, who had established a coconut plantation on the island.
 In February 1926 Matheson entered into an agreement with land developer D. P. Davis to develop and re-sell the northern half of Key Biscayne, including all of what is now Crandon Park and about half of the present Village of Key Biscayne.
 Later in 1926 the City of Coral Gables incorporated with Key Biscayne included in its boundaries.
 There were dreams of a bridge to the island, making Key Biscayne the seaside resort for Coral Gables that Miami Beach had become for Miami.

-Obstacles to the project soon appeared.
-In March 1926 the U.S. government auctioned off some lots on Key Biscayne that had been retained when the rest of the island was transferred to the State of Florida.
+In March 1926, the U.S. government auctioned off some lots on Key Biscayne that had been retained when the rest of the island was transferred to the State of Florida.
 The Mathesons wanted to have clear title to all of their land, and determined to outbid other interested parties for the land.
 They ended up paying US$58,055 for a total of 6.84 acre of land, a record price per acre for the auction of U.S. government land up to that date.
-Then, on September 18, 1926, the Great Miami Hurricane crossed over Key Biscayne on its way to Miami.
+Then, on September 18, 1926, the 1926 Miami Hurricane crossed over Key Biscayne on its way to Miami.
 While there were no deaths on the island, most of the buildings on Key Biscayne were destroyed or badly damaged, and many of the plantings were lost, including half of the coconut trees.
 D. P. Davis was not able to meet his end of the contract; he declared bankruptcy and then disappeared en route to Europe by ship.
 The Florida Land Boom was over, as were plans for a bridge.

 William Matheson died in 1930, leaving the island to his children.
 There was a flurry of interest in 1939, when the U.S. Navy approved a proposal to develop Virginia Key as an air base and sea port.
 There was even talk of putting an air base on the north end of Key Biscayne, as well.
-In 1940 William Matheson's heirs donated 808.8 acre of land (including two miles (3.2 km) of beach on the Atlantic Ocean) on the northern end of Key Biscayne to Dade County to be used as a public park (Crandon Park).
+In 1940 William Matheson's heirs donated 808.8 acre of land, including two miles (3.2 km) of beach on the Atlantic Ocean on the northern end of Key Biscayne to Dade County to be used as a public park (Crandon Park).
 The county commissioner who negotiated the gift, Charles H. Crandon, had offered for the county to build a causeway to Key Biscayne in exchange for the land donation.
 Planning for the air and sea complex on Virginia Key was still proceeding, and construction on a causeway to Virginia Key started in 1941.
 The Attack on Pearl Harbor and the entry of the United States into World War II stopped all work on the causeway and the development of Virginia Key.